kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 ## Report

 Although I selected a topic before, I still need to think about it seriously.
 After all, the graduation project is not so casual.
 My adviser posted some reference topics in the group, all of which are quite classic.
 However, that topic is very new to me.
 I have never worked in this field before.
-In general, I prefer the topic of cyber security, and my master tutor also hopes that I will complete this topic very well.
+In general, I prefer the topic of Iots, and the tutor in the group also hopes that I will complete this topic very well.
 So I reported it to my adviser.

 ## Discussion